Compare Tattoo Insurance UK

 How to become a tattoo artist

 This is an incredibly skilled job, but as yet there are no formal entry requirements.
 That does not mean you can just open a tattooist salon and start practising, in reality it will take years of working under supervision also termed an apprenticeship.
 If you have genuine artist talent, patience and have a real passion in this ancient art inquire with local tattooist studios if you can work as a trainee.
 It may

 How much can I earn as self-employed tattoo artist

 Your apprenticeship may be unpaid, or you will receive a small wage.
 The good news is after your apprenticeship you can earn good money.
 An experienced, skilled tattooist can earn around £100 per hour, but the rate does vary greatly.
 If you make it to the top and earn a reputation you could make a 6 figures a year.

 Comparing insurance options

 With the ease of obtaining multiple insurance quotes, it is easy to compare options come renewal time.
 Spend some time researching what is on offer with other providers as you may be able to save some money on your premium

 Tattoo artists face more insurance risks than do many other business types.
 In addition to damage or loss to equipment, the liability to the public when they visit your studio, or when you provide the service at the client's home.
 As a result tattoo insurance can be expensive, but only because of the high risk that is being underwritten.

 Insurers are increasingly reluctant to insure skin artists because of these risks.
-However, we can provide you with several quotes from a select panel of UK brokers that deal exclusively in providing tattoo liability insurance in this beauty service sector.
+A panel of UK brokers we can provide you with quotes tailored to your individual business requirements.
+The select panel of UK brokers specialise in providing tattoo liability insurance to the UK beauty service sector.